Section 1: Why Every Security Team Runs on Python

 report.generate_summary(vulns, threat_data, response_actions)

-This transformation is profound: what used to require a security analyst to manually coordinate between multiple systems for 4 hours now executes automatically in 4 minutes.
-The analyst shifts from being a data coordinator to a strategic threat hunter.
+This transformation is profound: what used to require a security analyst to manually coordinate between multiple systems for four hours now executes automatically in four minutes.
+The analyst shifts from being a data coordinator to a strategic threat hunter who focuses on understanding adversary tactics, techniques, and procedures instead of copying IP addresses between systems.

 Your Python Security Cheat Sheet